anikdha11/watch-store/README.md

-# This is Watche Store website
+# This is Watch Store website

-* This Live is here [Watche Store](https://watches-store-6db58.web.app/).
+* This Live is here [Watch Store](https://watches-store-6db58.web.app/).

 * Here this you can see some Watche Store Details.